Alpha Lipoic Acid (ALA)

 support mitochondrial energy production

-ALA may be considered when:
+ALA may also be considered when:

 energy dips relate to lifestyle rather than medical conditions